The Origin Story

 When I first came into this project, the foundation Leo and Cory built was solid — the price engine worked, the data flowed, the concept was proven.
 My job was to make it unbreakable.

-We rebuilt the WebSocket architecture to maintain persistent connections across six exchanges simultaneously — Coinbase, Gemini, Kraken, Gate.io, Bybit, and OKX — with every container holding its own independent feeds.
+We rebuilt the WebSocket architecture to maintain persistent connections across six exchanges simultaneously — Coinbase, Gemini, Kraken, Gate.io, Crypto.com, and OKX — with every container holding its own independent feeds.
 We designed the adaptive connection governor that self-tunes under load, built the UDP protocol for raw-speed applications, and created a layered caching system where prices are waiting before the request arrives.

 Diagram 1.1: The Evolution of The Trinity Beast